cladera/node-liquid-ffmpeg/README.md

       // your custom preset code
     }

-The `ffmpeg` parameter is a full fluent-ffmpeg object, you can use all the chaining-goodness from here on.
+The `ffmpeg` parameter is a full liquid-ffmpeg object, you can use all the chaining-goodness from here on.
 For a good example for the possibilities using presets, check out `lib/presets/podcast.js`.

 ### Setting custom child process niceness
 You can adjust the scheduling priority of the child process used by ffmpeg, using renice (http://manpages.ubuntu.com/manpages/intrepid/man1/renice.1.html):

-    var ffmpeg = require('fluent-ffmpeg');
+    var ffmpeg = require('liquid-ffmpeg');

     var proc = new ffmpeg({ source: './source.mp3', priority: 10 })
       .withAudioCodec('libvorbis')